sergkh/table-cli/README.md

-# table-cli
+# Table CLI
-Simple CLI to transform CSV files or SQL output
+A Simple tool to transform table data in CSV or SQL/CQL output format.